 Each reader is required to submit a written report on the dissertation to the Graduate School.
-A copy of the report will be sent to the Graduate Registrar's Office for inclusion in the student's file.
+A copy of the report will be available to the DGS and the Graduate Registrar.

 13. Final Examination

 The readers (excluding the outside reader) will constitute the Examination Committee, chaired by the research advisor, to examine the student orally on the subject of the dissertation, and will recommend acceptance or rejection of the thesis.
 The examination will be based on the final draft of the dissertation, copies of which will be given at least one week in advance to all Committee members and made available to all faculty members by means of an electronic copy provided to the Graduate Registrar's Office.
 The student will also be responsible for turning in the Event Scheduling Form at this time.